julioschmidt/todo-laravel/README.md

 ```

-## 🔒 Laravel Passport
+## 🔒 Composer
-In order to run the full application, make sure you have the [LARAVEL PASSPORT](https://laravel.com/docs/9.x/passport) configured and running
+In order to run the full application, make sure you have the [COMPOSER](https://getcomposer.org/) configured and running

 [⬆ Back to the top](#todo-laravel)<br>